2C-T-4: Pharmacodynamics

 2C-T-4 acts as a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} receptor.
 The mechanism that produces 2C-T-4's hallucinogenic effects has not been specifically established, however it is most likely to result from 5-HT_{2A} receptor activation in the brain, a mechanism of action shared by all of the hallucinogenic tryptamines and phenethylamines for which the mechanism of action is known.

 Chemistry

 2C-T-4 is the 2-carbon homologue of Aleph-4.
 The full chemical name is 2-[4-(isopropylthio)-2,5-dimethoxyphenyl]-ethanamine.
 The drug has structural and pharmacodynamic properties similar to 2C-T-7 and 2C-T-19.
 A notable analogue of 2C-T-4 is the Ψ-PEA compound Ψ-2C-T-4.

 Synthesis

 The chemical synthesis of 2C-T-4 has been described.

+Analogues

+Analogues of 2C-T-4 include 2C-T, 2C-T-2, 2C-T-7, and Aleph-4, among others.

 History

 2C-T-4 was first described in the scientific literature by Alexander Shulgin and colleagues in a journal article in 1991.
 Shortly thereafter, it was described in greater detail by Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).